IELTS SPEAKING PART 1 BEING LATE [Answers]

 To be labeled – to be branded; to be called

-Note: Introduction is a very straightforward answer.
+Note: The introduction is a very straightforward answer.

 Is it common in your country to be late?